 Historically, for all periods prior to this offering, the fair values of the shares of common stock underlying our stock-based awards were estimated on each grant date by our board of directors.
-In order to determine the fair value of our common stock underlying option grants and restricted common stock, our board of directors considered, among other things, contemporaneous valuations of our common stock as of December 1, 2014, June 10, 2015 and September 16, 2015 in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
+In order to determine the fair value of our common stock underlying option grants and restricted common stock, our board of directors considered, among other things, valuations of our common stock as of December 1, 2014, June 10, 2015, September 16, 2015, November 9, 2015 and December 31, 2015 in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.